-Respo onsibility Task Additional Information 5 CPSA Pre-assessment Determines specific assessment dates and prepares draft schedule CPSA determines the specific assessment cycle dates.
-Assessment cycles are kept to 5 consecutive business days (one week is considered a cycle) to minimize the required Assessor time commitment.
-CPSA prepares and distributes draft assessment schedules to zone / group/ DI facility (ies). • Ensures that the zone / group / facility (ies) have reviewed and have no justifiable concerns with the schedule 6 CPSA Pre-assessment Training session for zone / group / DI facility(ies) personnel CPSA provides the following information: program guide to review DI Accreditation Standards overview of assessment process steps direction on the use of the Standards assessment logistics & timelines Guidelines for Assessment Contacts DI facility training sessions are made available on the facility SharePoint and focus on: overview of assessment process steps use of the standards tool assessment day expectations assessment logistics & timelines

-Resp onsibility Task Additional Information 7 CPSA Pre-assessment Provides each DI facility to be assessed with a Pre-assessment Data Verification Form {PADV} CPSA initially pre-populates the PADV with the most current information within CPSA database, and DI facilities are directed to carefully review pre-populated data prior to resubmission to CPSA.
-The PADV requests submission of facility policies, processes, procedures and records to support the virtual hybrid model assessment.
-8 DI facility Pre-assessment Completes Pre- assessment Data Verification Form and submits with required signature within the specified timeline {PADV} CPSA reviews individual PADV (s) for completeness.
-CPSA follows up directly with the DI facility accreditation contact regarding any missing documentation or documentation requiring additional clarification in the PADV.
+Respo onsibility Task Additional Information 5 CPSA Pre- assessment Determines specific assessment dates in consultation with DI facility management {ALF} CPSA liaises with the DI facility designated accreditation contact to determine specific assessment dates to facilitate the assessment prior to opening /provision of imaging services (as close as opening date as possible; turn-key).
+6 CPSA Pre- assessment CPSA liaises with DI facility accreditation contact regarding assessment process CPSA provides the following information: Ensure facility has program guide to review Ensure facility has new DI Accreditation Standards overview of assessment process steps direction on the use of the Standards assessment logistics & timelines DI facility training sessions are made available on the facility SharePoint and focus on: overview of assessment process steps assessment day expectations use of the standards tool assessment logistics & timelines 7 CPSA Pre- assessment Pre-assessment Data Verification Form completed along with the new facility or new imaging service form. {PADV} Relocations do not need to send a PADV in unless there is a change in the scope of imaging services The PADV requests submission of facility policies, processes, procedures and records to support the virtual hybrid model assessment.
+8 DI facility Pre-assessment Completes Pre- assessment Data Verification Form and submits with required signature within the specified timeline {PADV} CPSA reviews PADV for completeness.
+CPSA follows up directly with the DI facility accreditation contact regarding any missing documentation or documentation requiring further clarification.

-Resp onsibility Task Additional Information 9 CPSA Pre-assessment Selects Assessment Team members (Assessors) based on zone/group/DI facility scope of modalities, availability and experience CPSA reviews the scope of modalities for each DI facility based on the submitted PADV documentation.
-The Assessment Coordinator does not assess; they are responsible for coordinating and leading the Assessment Team.
-Selection of the Assessment Team is based on: • scope and complexity of imaging services • requirement for out-of-province Assessors (if necessary) • number / geographic location of DI facilities • experience of Team members • mitigation - conflict of interest (employment / affiliation) CPSA ensures separate Assessors (i.e. not the AC) are assigned for the assessment of all components of the General Standards.
-Each modality-specific Assessor also reviews the relevant sections of the General Standards in conjunction with their modality specific assessment.
-10 CPSA Pre-assessment Advises DI facility Medical Director and / or designated Executive leadership of proposed Assessment Team members and requests formal written approval using the Proposed Team Member Form {Team Approval Form} For each zone / group / DI facility (ies) assessment, the DI facility Medical Director and/or designated Executive leadership receives a listing of the proposed Team members including their: • name • scope of assessment activities • location of employment/employer 11 DI facility Pre-assessment Submits written approval of Assessment Team members to CPSA If any original members are not approved by the zone / group / DI facility (ies) due to an identified conflict of interest, the CPSA will solicit alternate Assessment Team members and then request approval.
+9 CPSA/AC Pre- Selects assessment team members The CPSA reviews the scope of modalities for each DI facility based on the submitted PADV assessment (assessors) based on zone/group/DI documentation. facility scope of modalities, availability and experience The Assessment Coordinator does not assess; they are responsible for coordinating and leading the assessment team.
+Selection of the assessment team is based on: scope and complexity of imaging services requirement for out-of-province assessors (if necessary) number/geographic location of DI facilities experience of team members mitigation - conflict of interest (employment/affiliation) CPSA ensures separate assessors (i.e. not the AC) are assigned for the assessment of ALL components of the General Standards.
+Each modality-specific assessor also reviews the relevant sections of the General Standards in conjunction with their modality specific assessment.